coda/packs-sdk/docs/guides/blocks/sync-tables/two-way.md

 });
 ```

 Only top-level properties in the schema are eligible to be editable, since they are stored in distinct columns.
 Properties in nested objects, even if marked as mutable, will not be editable in the sync table.
-You can however still make a column containing an nested object editable, but you'll need to provide [autocomplete](#autocomplete) to generate a list of compatible objects.
+You can however still make a column containing an nested object editable, but you'll need to provide [an options function](#options) to generate a list of compatible objects.

 ??? tip "Annotating a shared schema"